Alice Chalifoux: Career

 Through her work with the Cleveland Orchestra, under the direction of conductors such as Erich Leinsdorf, Artur Rodziński, George Szell, Pierre Boulez, and Lorin Maazel, Chalifoux quickly became recognized as a specialist in orchestral technique.
-Her recording of Debussy's Danses sacrée et profane with the Cleveland Orchestra received a Grammy Award in 1996.
+Her recording of Debussy's Danses sacrée et profane with the Cleveland Orchestra received a Grammy Award in 1970.
 She was the principal harpist for the Cleveland Orchestra from 1931 to 1974.
 A lack of accommodations for women led her to change clothes inside of her harp trunk when necessary.
 She was reportedly accepted by her male colleagues at the Cleveland Orchestra, respected as a great harpist, and did her own harp repairs.

-Chalifoux was known as a strong advocate of the method for the harp developed by Salzedo, and earned a reputation as a master teacher through many years of teaching at the Cleveland Institute of Music, the Oberlin Conservatory of Music, and the Baldwin-Wallace Conservatory of Music.
-Well-known as an authoritative coach in Salzedo's music, she also had strengths in helping solve fingering problems, and identifying and correcting physical problems in playing.
+Chalifoux was a dedicated proponent of the harp method developed by Salzedo and established herself as a distinguished pedagogue through her extensive tenure at the Cleveland Institute of Music, Oberlin Conservatory of Music, and Baldwin-Wallace Conservatory of Music.
+Following her retirement from these institutions, she relocated to the Washington, DC metropolitan area to be near her daughter, Alyce, and assumed the position of artist-in-residence at the University of Maryland School of Music.
+Renowned as an authority on Salzedo’s music, she was also highly skilled in resolving fingering challenges and diagnosing and correcting physical issues related to harp technique.
 Her editing of orchestra parts was invaluable to her profession.
 Chalifoux was the primary instructor at the Salzedo Summer Harp Colony, in Camden, Maine, after the death of Salzedo in 1961.
 The harp colony was considered the "harp center of the universe".
 Both beginners and established harpists would travel to Camden to study under Chalifoux.

 Chalifoux was once a guest on The Tonight Show Starring Johnny Carson.